John Shulman

-John Shulman (born June 28, 1966) is the men’s head basketball coach at the University of Alabama Huntsville.
+John Shulman (born June 28, 1966) is an American basketball coach who is currently the head coach at the University of Central Arkansas.
+He previously served as the head coach at the University of Alabama, Huntsville.
 He is a former head varsity boys' basketball coach at The McCallie School.
 Shulman also was head men's basketball coach at the University of Tennessee at Chattanooga.
 He joined TN-based Access America Transport in 2013 as Director of Sales for the organization.
 McCallie announced the hiring of Shulman in March 2014, saying he would serve not only as Head Basketball Coach, but also as the Director of Community Outreach.